Who are you?

 I’m a Catholic man in my

 late twenties early thirties.
 I live in New England the Boston area.
 I graduated from a Catholic liberal arts college The Thomas More College of Liberal arts with a degree in literature.
 I used to work as a teacher, which I found to be challenging, rewarding, and utterly exhausting.
 I now work part time as a web developer, with as much writing as I can squeeze in on the side.
-The other things I like are motorcycles and Kung Fu.
+The other things I like are motorcycles, Kung Fu, and writing geeky electronic music.

 So are you gay, or what?